kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 5. On your Mac, in Safari, the name of the iOS device will appear as a submenu in the `Develop menu`.
 This will open a Web Inspector window on your Mac.

 ## Jamstack
 Jamstack is a web architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
 All interactions with the backend and third parties are done using APIs.
-Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **(essentially meaning static hosting + services)**
+Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **「a Jamstack site is a set of pre-generated static assets served from a CDN」**

+> Jamstack is a way of working.
+It’s not a group of frameworks or services or tied to any particular brands or tech stack.
+Jamstack is defined by how you build websites, rather than the tools with which you choose to build them.

-Jamstack sites have better performance, are easier to secure and scale, and cost a lot less than sites built with traditional architectures.
+Jamstack sites have better performance, are easier to secure and scale, and cost a lot less than sites built with traditional architectures (Jamstack hosting providers take care of all of this for you).
 Pre-building pages ensure that any errors can be detected early enough.
 Most importantly, Jamstack allows teams to outsource complex services to vendors who provide, maintain, and secure APIs used on their sites.
 The APIs can provide specific functionality to static sites like payments, authentication, search, image uploads using Paypal, Auth0, Algolia, Cloudinary.

 The most common types of Jamstack site build tools include static site generators (SSG) and headless content management systems (CMS). **Static site generators** are build tools that add content to templates and produce static web pages of a site.
 These generators can be used for Jamstack sites.
 Some well-known site generators include Hugo, Gatsby, Jekyll, Next.js, etc.

 There are two points in time that you can integrate dynamic content into a Jamsack application:
-- **Build time** - A Jamstack application may load data from files, APIs, third-party services or even a database at build time.
+- **Build time** - During the build process, a Jamstack site can call out to any number of external API services to fetch data to pre-generate static pages.
 You can think of it like a content cache that applies to all your site’s users.
-Parts of the cache may need to be refreshed at specific intervals - that could be once a month, once a day or even multiple times a day dependent on the type of content.
 - **Run time** - This should typically be content that is user specific, needs to update frequently, or is in response to a specific user action.
 For example, an ecommerce site may have product details populated at build time, but things like the current inventory, shipping options/prices based upon the user’s location, or the user’s shopping cart would all be populated at run time in the browser.
 As you may notice, in this example, the content on a single page (product details) may be a combination of both pre-rendered (build time) content (i.e. the product name, photo and description) and run time content (i.e. the product inventory and shipping options based on location).

 ## CMS and headless CMS